 * PURPA- The Public Utility Regulatory Policies Act (PURPA) is a federal law that requires Idaho Power to purchase renewable energy produced by certain Qualifying Facilities (QFs), such as wind, solar, geothermal and small hydroelectric resources.
 The generation produced by these projects is identified as PURPA with the resource type (e.g. PURPA Wind).
 PURPA Other includes all non-wind generation produced from QFs that contract with Idaho Power through the PURPA process.

 When the hourly generation profile exceeds the load line, Idaho Power is a net exporter of energy and has sold energy to a neighboring utility on the open market.
 The net amount received of these surplus energy sales (either profit or loss) is passed on to customers through the annual Power Cost Adjustment (PCA).

 Idaho Power sells (or does not own) the renewable energy certificates (RECs, also known as “green tags”) associated with certain clean-energy projects in our energy mix.
 Proceeds from REC sales benefit customers.
 Idaho Power does not claim that clean energy from these projects is delivered to retail customers.
-For more information on the energy delivered to our retail customers, see Electricity Delivered to Customers.

 All information on this page is subject to change upon final review.